minus4kelvin/minus4kelvin.github.io/minesofdoom/minesofdoom_privacy.md

 ---
 layout: default
 title: "Privacy Policy"
-permalink: /privacy
+permalink: /minesofdoom/privacy
 ---

 **Privacy Policy**

-This privacy policy applies to the The Click Idle Mines of Doom app (hereby referred to as "Application") for mobile devices that was created by -4 Kelvin LLC (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Idle Clicker Mines of Doom app (hereby referred to as "Application") for mobile devices that was created by -4 Kelvin LLC (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**